paolomoz/oembed/README.md

 The component can embed content, including title, description, images, videos or even interactive content (using OEmbed).
 Because the OEmbed providers are configurable, you can set your own providers (for instance using [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html)) or switch providers if you need more sites supported.
 The OEmbed providers are configured in the OSGi console, so that authors only have to know the URL of the page they want to embed.

+**In addition, this project comes with a component that allows automatic retrieval of embeddable content using RSS feeds.** You set up a feed address and AEM will automatically embed previews of the most recent blog posts and link them to the blog.

 ## Installation

 To install the component: